 Whereas beliefs have consequences, false commitments held tenaciously over time (typically for self-preservation) usually lead to devastating results that hurt more than those who desperately hold them.
 Beliefs spill over to all of life, especially core beliefs (or presuppositions).

 I argued here and here that we may submit to civil government regarding COVID practices that impinge upon the church.
-What I am taking up here is the question of whether the elders of the church may require masks to be worn by their members during congregational worship.
+What I am taking up here is the question of whether the elders of the church may seek to impose masking upon their members during congregational worship.
 This post is particularly relevant in locations in which civil magistrates declare that masking is not imposed on houses of worship.

 In considering the question at hand, we might look at the “general equity of the law” principle (WCF 19.4), and how it relates to the broader application of the 6th Commandment (WLC 134-136).

 1. We may not take innocent life.
 But the Westminster standards also teach under the 6th Commandment we are to strive to preserve innocent life.
-Not only may we not murder, we must also seek to preserve innocent life at all cost.
+Not only may we not murder, we must also seek to prevent the unjust taking of life by preserving life according to biblical precept.
 The latter precept is an inferential application of the explicit command not to murder, without which pharisaical legalism would set in.
 (It would be pharisaical to suggest that it is not criminal to intentionally look the other way while an infant laid on a windowsill near an open window seven stories high and then fell to the ground.)
 Whereas the application of the commandments comes with qualifications, the commandments simpliciter have none.
 We may never murder at any time.
 However, we need not police for babies on windowsills or actively pursue all our waking hours the life of the unborn outside abortion clinics.

 The relevant question as it relates to COVID is where are we to draw the line between (i) loving precaution and (ii) violating liberty of conscience by placing unbiblical expectations or demands upon worshippers?
 Surely wearing masks will preserve more lives than not wearing masks.
 But does that mean we may impose the wearing of masks upon worshippers in order to fulfill the spirit of the 6th Commandment (or simply the law of love for neighbor)?
 We can just as easily consider, should we never drive a car, so that, out of love, we might guard against vehicular fatality?